bibekanandadatta/JHU-Dissertation-Template/README.md

 ### Bibliography

-- The name of your bib file has to be specified in the `BibFileName` variable in the `LIST OF VARIABLES FOR FORMATTING` section.
-If your bib file has a different name than the given file, then change the variable name or the file name.
+> [!CAUTION]
+>
+> BibLaTeX is a more modern and flexible package (compared to the `natbib` package and `BibTeX` engine) primarily based on the `biber` backend engine.
+The `biblatex` package works differently than the older `bibtex` package (which is still available and widely used by many journals).
+If you have a `bibtex` compatible file, then change the option from `backend=biber` to `backend=bibtex` for the `biblatex` package.
+But you may get warnings and errors thrown by the LaTeX compiler in this case.

 > [!TIP]
 >
-> BibLaTeX is a more modern and flexible package (compared to the `natbib` package and `BibTeX` engine) primarily based on the `biber` backend engine.
-The `.bib` file for `biblatex` is a little different than the one for `bibtex`.
+>  The `.bib` file for `biblatex` is a little different than the one for `bibtex`.
 Use a citation manager to generate a `biblatex` compatible file directly.
-I use Zotero with the `Better BibTeX` plugin and export my `.bib` with the `Better BibLaTeX` compatible format.
+I use Zotero with the `Better BibTeX` plugin and export my `.bib` with the biblatex compatible format.

+- The name of your bib file has to be specified in the `BibFileName` variable in the `LIST OF VARIABLES FOR FORMATTING` section.
+If your bib file has a different name than the given file, then change the variable name or the file name.

 - To change the default form of the bibliography (currently, `Nature` style), look for the following command and change the options based on your need and/or preference.
 Depending on the discipline, you may need to use different citation formats such as IEEE, ACM, APA, ACS, AIP/ APS, AMS, MLA, etc. As an example, APA and IEEE styles are also shown in the template as well (commented).
 Customization can be done by changing options within `[ ... ]` of the following command.
     ``` latex